Cultural

 Since 2003, Pachamanca has been declared a cultural heritage of the nation and National Pachamanca day is celebrated on the first Sunday of February.
 It’s also a popular dish on special occasions like birthdays, weddings and many other special holidays.

 Pachamanca is a Quechua (indigenous language of Peru) word that directly translates to Pacha¨earth¨ and Mancha ¨pot¨.
-It’s a traditional mixed dish made from hot stones underground and it dates back to the Inca Empire.
+It’s a traditional mixed dish cooked in the hot stones underground and it dates back to the Inca Empire.
 This type of cooking has had a major ceremonial significance to the people of Peru for many generations.
 A ritual that’s regularly performed in the highland regions.
 It does not have a set date.
 The locals perform this ritual to give back to Pachamama (mother earth) by cooking the food in the earth (underground) and when the food is ready, expressing gratitude to what Pachamama has provided.

 The dish includes a variety of ingredients, like different types of potatoes, corn, pineapple, fava beans, plantains and a variety of meats like chicken, beef, pork, llama, alpaca, all depending on your taste and preference.
 Lastly, they add herbs and spices to taste.
 Try a pachamancha tour to experience this: Cusco, Chinchero, Salt Mines, Moray, ATV and Pachamanca.